Henry-Hu-25/RAG_framework_experiments/chunking_README.md

 - Layout analysis as the segmentation strategy
 - LLM-based generation for all segment types (Captions, Footnotes, ListItems, Page, PageFooter, PageHeader, Pictures, SectionHeader, Text, Title)

-This approach aims for maximum accuracy and quality in document processing but might be slower and more resource-intensive.

 ### Experiment 2: Selective Content Processing

 This experiment modified the configuration to: